 The FY2007 USAID budget request offers the first look at how funding and sector distribution levels may be affected by MCA Compacts.
-For each of the six Compact countries where USAID maintains a mission presence, "core" economic assistance would be reduced under the FY2007 budget plan.
+For each of the six Compact countries where USAID maintained a mission presence at the time of the request, "core" economic assistance would be reduced under the FY2007 budget plan.
 In most cases, the reductions would be taken in the sector of economic growth, not for health or education programs.
-Nonetheless, some critics continue to express concern that

-MCA funding is not always additive, as had been the pledge, but will substitute for portions of previous USAID bilateral development aid programs.
+Nonetheless, some critics continue to express concern that MCA funding is not always additive, as had been the pledge, but will substitute for portions of previous USAID bilateral development aid programs.